igraph/python-igraph/README.md

 set IGRAPH_EXTRA_DYNAMIC_LIBRARIES: wsock32,ws2_32
 ```

-You can now build and install `igraph` again by simply running `python
+You can now build and install `igraph` again by simply running `pip install .`.
-setup.py build`.
-Please make sure to use a clean source tree, if you built
+Please make sure to use a clean source tree, if you built previously without
-previously without GraphML, it will not update the build.
+GraphML, it will not update the build.

 ### Linking to an existing igraph installation

 The source code of the Python package includes the source code of the matching
 igraph version that the Python interface should compile against.
 However, if
 you want to link the Python interface to a custom installation of the C core
-that has already been compiled and installed on your system, you can ask
+that has already been compiled and installed on your system, you can ask our
-`setup.py` to use the pre-compiled version.
+build system to use the pre-compiled version.
 This option requires that your
 custom installation of igraph is discoverable with `pkg-config`.
 First, check
 whether `pkg-config` can tell you the required compiler and linker flags for
 igraph: